climacell/devops-challenge/README.md

 Latest docker image deployed to a container platform and available to use.

-### CM - Bonus!
+### CM

-If time permits, add continuous monitoring to the service, that shows the current status, and sends alerts when the service is not functioning.
+Add continuous monitoring to the service, that shows the current status, and sends alerts when the service is not functioning.
 Use also the `/health` endpoint, in addition to other metrics, and logs.

+## What Should You Do?
+The exercise is focused on the `CI`.
+Please create a full CI process as defined above.

+**Notice:** The outcome of the exercise must include:
+* Configuration \ script files (as part of the repository) - MUST

+and should include some of the following:
+* CI tool that we can access and see the pipeline
+* Access (or snapshot) to the docker registry that is updated per each commit
+* Permissions to the repository, where we can commit changes, and see that the pipeline was triggered and new docker was uploaded to the registry
+* url\ip of the deployed service - so we can check it over http

+If time permits:
+Continue to CD as defined above.

 ## Remarks